asynchroza/Quickbase-Application/README.md

 <p> <strong> NB! </strong> Project is built to be run with <strong>JDK 11</strong> (Rolled back from JDK 17 for better compatibility with Maven versions) and <strong>Maven 3.6.3</strong></p>
 <p> Essentially, the easiest way to run the tests would be by using IntelliJ and the Lifecycle tasks found in the Maven option menu</p>
 <hr/>
-<p> Tests are made for the most basic edge cases which can be encountered during input and the running process of the program.
-This is because, in order to achieve more advanced tests, environmental variables should be passed as secrets and unpriviliged repository clones will fail them during building phases</p>
+ <li> Tests are made for the most basic edge cases which can be encountered during input and the running process of the program.
+This is because, in order to achieve more advanced tests, environmental variables should be passed as secrets and unpriviliged repository clones will fail them during building phases </li>
 <hr/>
 <p><strong> If you have any inquries feel free to email me! </strong></p>